lerouxrgd/rsgen-avro/README.md

 * Avro schema `namespace` fields are ignored, therefore names from a single schema must not clash.
+* Avro schema files must be self-contained.
+For a given schema file, using types defined in other schema files isn't supported.
 * Only `union` of the form `["null", "some-type"]` are supported and treated as `Option<_>`.